Last-place Crotone beats Spezia 4-1 for 1st win of season - WHIZ News

 Crotone remained bottom, four points from safety.
 It is a point below Genoa and Torino.

+Two goals in a minute from Andrea Belotti and Federico Bonazzoli leveled it for Torino after Ignacio Pussetto and Rodrigo De Paul had put Udinese 2-0 ahead.

+But Torino was on level terms for just two minutes before Ilija Nestorovski scored what was to prove the winner in the 69th.

-Torino played Udinese later Saturday before the focus switches to the other end of the table where Lazio hosts Hellas Verona with both sides looking to close in on the top four.
+Lazio played Hellas Verona later Saturday with both sides looking to close in on the top four.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports